-Luxembourg was a neutral party during the World War II.
-And later on, it went on to contribute HUGELY to the European politics, peace building and trade efforts in the region.
+Luxembourg was a neutral party during World War II.
+And later on, it went on to contribute HUGELY to European politics, peacebuilding, and trade efforts in the region.

 Luxembourg is the founding member of the following international and European agencies

 - Founding member of the European Union (EU)